jerryOkafor/TimeLineView/README.md

 ##Showcase

 <img src="sc/sc1.png" alt="ExampleMain" width="240">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <img src="sc/sc2.png" alt="ExampleMain" width="240">

 ##Quick Setup
 ### 1. Include library

 **Using Gradle**

-Timelineview is currently available in on Gitpack so add the following line before every other thing if you have not done that already.
+Timelineview is currently available in on Jitpack so add the following line before every other thing if you have not done that already.

 ```gradle
 allprojects {